krisrangani7/Resume-Analyzer-and-Advisor/README.md

-# AI Resume Analyzer & Advisor
+# Resume Analyzer & Advisor

 A full-stack AI platform with two products sharing one backend — a **Recruiter Dashboard** that shortlists candidates against a job's criteria using RAG, and a **Student Dashboard** that generates and critiques resumes using an LLM.
 Built with FastAPI, React, PostgreSQL, Pinecone, and the Gemini API.